 Creating VLANs on a Cisco switch

 To configure VLANs on a Cisco switch, additional configuration must be added.
-There are two main steps for creating new VLAN:
+There are two main steps for creating a new VLAN:

 - Step 1.
 Create a new VLAN in the switch VLAN database